PE at St Gerard's

 School Games Mark

 We are pleased to say that we have retained our School Games Mark Bronze Award from 2018-19 as a result of Covid-19 school closures.
 We are pleased to show that we have received recognition from the School Games for our hard work during the Autumn term.
 We have also received a virtual award for our online sports commitments during this time.

 In the event of a national lockdown, please access the 'PE Activities at Home' document.
-Further information, activities and challenges will also be added to the website and shared on our school Twitter account in due course.
+Further information, activities and challenges will also be added here and shared on our school Twitter account.
+Class teachers will also set weekly PE lessons via Class Dojo/Seesaw.
 Please allow your children to engage with these activities as being physically active is crucial in supporting both children's mental and physical health!